cimug-org/CIMTool-Builders-Library/README.md

 ### Step 1:  Create a Branch to Work In

-First request to be added as collaborator to the **CIMTool-XSLT-Builders** repository.
+First, request to be added as collaborator to the **CIMTool-XSLT-Builders** repository.
 Create a branch off of ```main``` to develop your custom builder.
 A branch will isolate your development work from other branches in the repository.

 We ask you to name your branch to match what your XSLT will be named (e.g. ```google-proto-buffers.xsl```).